 In the spring of 1954, club members in France held a conference of American Women’s Activities in France.
 The organizers presented much the same type of working conference as the parent one in Germany, but focused on issues and ideas specific to their regional membership.
 By 1955 a similar conference was organized in London for clubs in the United Kingdom.
 In October of 1956, a small group was selected to plan and administer a German regional conference – and AWAG was formed.
 The first Annual Conference of American Women’s Activities – Germany, was held in 1957, and by 1965 it had replaced the International Conference as a forum for volunteers with common goals and interests.

 Through the 1960s and 1970s, AWAG grew to thirteen geographic areas encompassing all of (Western) Germany.
 The Annual Conference brought hundreds of delegates together to share ideas and learn skills that they could take back to their clubs and communities.
 An AWAG logo was designed to symbolize the structure and purpose of the organization.
 AWAG edited and published the first edition of Never a Dull Moment, a travel and shopping guide written by spouses stationed in Germany.
-Subsequent editions of this popular book have been expanded to include much of Europe.
+Subsequent editions of this popular book were expanded to include much of Europe--it is now out of print.
 In 2000, a committee chaired by Brandie Sinkler developed the mission statement: AWAG exists to train, strengthen, and connect volunteers, their organizations, and their communities.

 As the American military presence in Germany was reduced, AWAG reorganized into seven geographic areas by 2001: Hessen, Rheinland Pfalz, Oberpfalz (including Berlin), Eifel (including Belgium, Netherlands and England), Rhein Neckar, Schwaben (including Italy), and Franken.
 Speaker Chairperson and Corporate Liaison became appointed Board positions in order to better utilize talents and resources.
 In 2004, a Web Page/Technical Support position was created to address the modern requirements of our organization.
 In 2005, the Auslander area was created to cover Belgium, Netherlands and England, replacing the Eifel area.
 In 2007, the Board of Governors recognized a need for expanding from the seven geographical areas to nine areas.
 This expansion approved both Italy and the United Kingdom as individual geographical areas.
 AWAG Community Representatives continue to be the point of contact for local volunteer organizations and clubs and are responsible for coordinating a one-day conference for community members within their geographic areas.